oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/ocw23-livelabs/vm/vm.md

     ![Ansible configuration](images/script-03.png)

 5. And there you have it!
-Copy the _`lb_public_ip`_ value (corresponding to the Load Balancer), open a new browser tab, and check your multiplayer game by pasting your public ip address.
+Copy the _`lb_public_ip`_ value (corresponding to the Load Balancer), open a new browser tab, and check it out.

     ![Script complete](images/script-04.png)